mehulagg/gitlab/doc/user/project/repository/repository_mirroring.md

 ### Configure a webhook to trigger an immediate pull to GitLab

-Assuming you have already configured the [push](#setting-up-a-push-mirror-to-another-gitlab-instance-with-2fa-activated) and [pull](#pulling-from-a-remote-repository) mirrors in the upstream GitLab instance, to trigger an immediate pull as suggested above, you will need to configure a [Push Event Web Hook](../integrations/webhooks.md#push-events) in the downstream instance.
+Assuming you have already configured the [push](#setting-up-a-push-mirror-to-another-gitlab-instance-with-2fa-activated) and [pull](#pulling-from-a-remote-repository) mirrors in the upstream GitLab instance, to trigger an immediate pull as suggested above, you must configure a [Push Event Web Hook](../integrations/webhooks.md#push-events) in the downstream instance.

 To do this:

 - Create a [personal access token](../../profile/personal_access_tokens.md) with `API` scope.
 - Navigate to **Settings > Webhooks**
-- Add the webhook URL which in this case will use the [Pull Mirror API](../../../api/projects.md#start-the-pull-mirroring-process-for-a-project) request to trigger an immediate pull after updates to the repository.
+- Add the webhook URL which (in this case) uses the [Pull Mirror API](../../../api/projects.md#start-the-pull-mirroring-process-for-a-project) request to trigger an immediate pull after updates to the repository.

   ```plaintext
   https://gitlab.example.com/api/v4/projects/:id/mirror/pull?private_token=<your_access_token>